-An A level in Art, Craft and Design opens the doors to many courses and career options.
+An A Level in Art, Craft and Design opens the doors to many courses and career options.
 Students go on to specialize or work in graphic design, illustration, fine art, photography, textile design, fashion design, animation, three-dimensional interior design, and architecture to name a few.
-Further information:

-Ms Emma Cooper- Head of ADT Emma.Cooper@Walthamstow-academy.org Why Walthamstow Academy?
+Rosie Knowles - Head of History Rosie.Knowles@walthamstow-academy.org